 If you enjoy seeing the art of a new city, the Umlauf Sculpture Garden & Museum is sure to be an interesting museum and stop for you.
 This sculpture park is the former home of esteemed sculptor and professor Charles Umlauf, who worked at the local University of Texas campus in Austin for many years.

 Charles Umlauf’s sculptures are displayed at some of the most prestigious museums around the country, including the Smithsonian Institution in Washington, DC, and the Metropolitan Museum of Art in New York.
-But he gifted his personal collection as well as his studio and home to the city of Austin after his retirement, and the museum was born.
+But he gifted his collection as well as his studio and home to the city of Austin after his retirement, and the museum was born.

 Umlauf’s work ranges “from haunting expressionism to detailed neoclassical realism, to lyrical abstraction,” according to the museum.
 His materials are quite diverse, and all of this variety makes Umlauf’s work so special.
 Visitors to the museum and sculpture park can see a great sample firsthand.